mauri870/mauri870.github.io/blog/content/posts/audio-spectrograms-in-tensorflow.md

 ---

-We have a model for audio classification here at [FluxoTi](http://fluxoti.com) running in production running about 100 thousand times a day for about one and a half year now.
-As we started researching about audio classification, we see that several people have achieved good results using [Convolutional Neural Networks](http://cs231n.github.io/convolutional-networks) applied on audio spectrograms.
+We have a model for audio classification here at [FluxoTi](http://fluxoti.com) running in production about 100 thousand times a day for about one and a half year now.
+As we started researching about audio classification, we see that several people have achieved good results using [Convolutional Neural Networks](http://cs231n.github.io/convolutional-networks) applied to audio spectrograms.
 Our only problem was how to generate those spectrograms prior to feed then to the model 🤔.

 ## 1. The naive approach